Ahmed-Abbas-2077/Pharmacy/README.md

 # 🏥 Online Pharmacy University Project

 Welcome to our Online Pharmacy University Project!
-This project is part of our coursework for the Pharmacy program at XYZ University.
+This project is part of our coursework for the Information systems course in the Faculty of computers and artificial intellignce at Beni-suef University.
 Our project aims to create an online pharmacy platform that allows customers to browse and purchase prescription and over-the-counter medications from the comfort of their own homes.

 ## 📚 Table of Contents